sa6mwa/prokope/README.md

 > dimensions of leadership in the mulinational structured armed forces
 > of today, but also in areas outside of the military sphere.

-I think it is very relevany outside the military sphere.
+I think it is very relevant outside the military sphere.
 On page 48 in Auftragstaktik, Wittmann has drawing comparing "befehlstaktik" (command guidance or command control) and Auftragstaktik where the characteristics of Befehlstaktik include *details of order*, very